 Is It A Chinese Brand?

-The company started creating cookware in 1992 in China and selling its wares in Italy.
+The company started creating cookware in China in 1992 and sold its wares in Italy.
 They have since expanded its markets.
 Its products are available throughout Europe and now the United States.
 They have offices around the world.

 Carote Pan Review – What Is It?

 Carote pans are unique because they have a granite coating which makes them non-stick.
 Each piece has an aluminum core covered in several layers of granite.
-Handles look like wood but are Bakelite plastic.
+The handles look like wood but are Bakelite plastic.

 Benefits Of Granite Cookware

 The granite coating has a few benefits.
 The first is its non-stick property; nothing attaches to this pan.
 I used it to cook an egg without oil or butter, and it slid right out.